 Annual Partner Survey

-We ask partner study abroad offices to detail their reporting preferences each fall as part of our Annual Partner Survey.
+We ask partner study abroad offices to detail their reporting preferences each year as part of our Annual Partner Survey.
 We hope you or a colleague in your office will complete this survey, as it allows CET Campus Relations Managers and our Health & Safety team to adjust our approach to your institutional needs.